UK financial sector wants global talent on tap after Brexit

-The report from TheCityUK, which promotes Britain as a financial center, and consultancy EY, said that attracting and retaining the best people is a top priority.
+The report from TheCityUK, which promotes Britain as a financial centre, and consultancy EY, said that attracting and retaining the best people is a top priority.

-“Losing this could undermine Britain’s position as the world’s leading financial center,” TheCityUK’s Chief Executive, Miles Celic, said in a statement.
+“Losing this could undermine Britain’s position as the world’s leading financial centre,” TheCityUK’s Chief Executive, Miles Celic, said in a statement.

 The financial sector is quick to remind the government that it is Britain’s biggest economic sector, raising more than 70 billion pounds annually in taxes.